Tushank1/task-1/README.md

 Now, we will talk to Client user functionality :-
 I will use POST method in this , first make a varibale name as existing user I am running a query in the USER table that was present in the db and check that if the user already exist, if yes, then it will redirect to signUp page.
-Made another variable called token , it will generate a random text string in hexadecimal that contains a 16 number of random bytes and secrets allows users to easily add large numbers of secrets from an Excel or comma-separated values (CSV) file.
+Make a token varibale that will be holding a generated token.
-Then, commit all the data related to user like username, password, email commit in the USER table.
+Then, commit all the data related to user like username, password, email, and verfication token commit in the USER table.
 Then, we will send the verification mail message and link with the help of recipients.
+Make a verfication link for verify mail. final using error handling to .
+IF function works then it will send mail otherwise flash a Failed to send verification email.
 If funciton will work then it will automatically redirect to clientLogin page. else, render signUp page.

-Make another email verfication function:- make a varibale called user and run query on the USER table for filter token. if user got token then, user verified is true and we will add verification status in the db. else, return message that "verification failed"
+Make another email verfication function:-
+Using error handling for email expires and set max_age about 24hrs after that token will be expires. make a varibale called user and run query on the USER table for filter token. if user got token then, user verified is true and we will add verification status in the db and also none the verfication token. else, return message that "verification failed"

 Make ClientLogin funciton :-